A narrowing of AI research?: Research questions, data and methods

-Recent AI mapping studies have used various methods to identify AI research including keyword searches and topic modeling of abstracts to identify relevant terms \citep{cockburn2018impact, klinger2018deep, stathoulopoulos2019gender, frank2019evolution, bianchini2020deep}.
-Here, we are interested in identifying articles using methods from previous eras in the history of AI that we are less familiar with, and which may have a weaker presence in the corpus, making them harder to detect using for example topic models trained in all of arXiv, or all activity in a single arXiv category.
-We have identified several arXiv categories that are relevant for us - we refer to them as the `core AI categories'.
-They are:
+Recent AI mapping studies have used keyword searches and topic modeling of abstracts to identify relevant terms \citep{cockburn2018impact, klinger2018deep, stathoulopoulos2019gender, frank2019evolution, bianchini2020deep}.
+Here, we are interested in identifying articles from previous eras of the history of AI that we are less familiar with, and which may have a weaker presence in the corpus, making them harder to detect in a single arXiv category or using topic models trained on all the corpus.